WolfgangKurz/Z-Subtitle/README.md

 * Windows 10 x64 Home
 * Windows 10 x64 Pro

-Another platform has not tested.
+The other platforms has not tested.

 Some people says doesn't work on Windows 7.